 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where dadsonite typically forms.
+Look in hydrothermal veins country, the host setting where dadsonite typically forms.
 If you start seeing pyrite, arsenopyrite, galena in float, you are in the right ground.
 Field specimens usually show a acicular to prismatic crystals, often as fibrous aggregates or hair-like needles habit, so train your eye for that shape before scanning the outcrop.